How automated investigation and response works in Microsoft Defender for Office 365

 Example: A user-reported phish message launches an investigation playbook

 Suppose that a user in your organization receives an email that they think is a phishing attempt.
-The user, trained to report such messages, uses the Report Message add-in or the Report Phishing add-in to send it to Microsoft for analysis.
+The user, trained to report such messages, uses the Microsoft Report Message or Report Phishing add-ins to send it to Microsoft for analysis.
 The submission is also sent to your system and is visible in Explorer in the Submissions view (formerly referred to as the User-reported view).
 In addition, the user-reported message now triggers a system-based informational alert, which automatically launches the investigation playbook.

 During the root investigation phase, various aspects of the email are assessed.
 These aspects include:

 - A determination about what type of threat it might be;